-I work in establishing a supportive and therapeutic relationship, through building trust and within creating a space in which you can explore and grow.
+I feel it is vital that we work together in establishing a supportive and empathic relationship, through building trust and both of us creating a space in which you can explore and grow.

-I work both fixed, short, or long term and open ended.
+I work both fixed, short, or long term and open-ended.

-I practice in accordance with the BACP ethical framework.
+I practice by the BACP ethical framework.

 Training, qualifications & experience

 I have a level 5 professional diploma in humanistic and integrative counselling from the City of Bristol College as well as further training in Addiction, co-dependency, motivational speaking, shame, and grief & loss.